SwedishLesbian/coterie/docs/user/faq.md

 ### Where are the log files?
 Location:
-- Windows: %APPDATA%\Grapevine\logs
+- Windows: %APPDATA%\Coterie\logs
-- macOS: ~/Library/Logs/Grapevine
+- macOS: ~/Library/Logs/Coterie
-- Linux: ~/.local/share/grapevine/logs
+- Linux: ~/.local/share/coterie/logs

 ### How do I get help?
 Resources: